peterldowns/saada-downloader/README.md

 ### The output file's name

 This should be a filename ending in `.pdf`, the name of a new PDF file to be created.
 The default is `output.pdf`.
+Type it in and press enter.

 You can run the script again the same way as the first time:
 ```bash